James Ward murder trial: Accused has 'no memory' of shooting

-During questioning by his defence, Mr Chudley said: "I'm ashamed of what I did but I have no recollection of what I did."'That's not murder'
+During questioning by his defence, Mr Chudley said: "I'm ashamed of what I did but I have no recollection of what I did."

 The jury was told both the defence and prosecution agree Mr Chudley was suffering from a paranoid personality disorder at the time of the shooting.

 The defence will argue this means it affected his self-control so the charge of manslaughter on the grounds of diminished responsibility should apply, while the prosecution will say he knew what he was doing and the crime was one of murder, the court heard.

 Mr Chudley told the court: "I didn't plan to kill Jim Ward.
 If I'd wanted to kill him I would have shot him in his home and taken his body in a car and driven off and set fire to the car - that's murder.

 "Someone who goes in [to an office] in front of witnesses, that's somebody who's mentally ill.
 That's not murder."

 The defendant was asked by the prosecution if he had made several threats to people, which he denied.

 He was asked if had bullied and abused his ex-girlfriend and business partner, Francine Whale.